katerina-tziala/api-image-processing/README.md

 1. As a **_simple placeholder API_** for rapid prototyping that allows you to place images into your frontend with the stylization you prefer via URL parameters.
 2. As a **_library_** to serve properly processed and scaled versions of your images to the frontend to reduce page load size.

-The API can resize, rotate, flip, flop and convert the image format.

 ## Prerequisites

 Node version >= 12.13.0